fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Connect-ServiceFabricCluster.md

 ## PARAMETERS

 ### -AllowNetworkConnectionOnly
-Allows connecting to the cluster even when system services are unresponsive as long as an underlying network connection can be established.
+Indicates that the cmdlet allows connecting to the cluster even when system services are unresponsive as long as an underlying network connection can be established.

 ```yaml
 Type: SwitchParameter